 If you consider yourself moderately active, just multiply your current body weight in pounds by 15.
 This will show you the calories you’ll need for weight maintenance.
 Note: “Moderately active” implies that you get at least 30 minutes of daily physical activity such as brisk walking, jogging, or active gardening(7).

-This equation requires finding your basal metabolic rate (BMR), determining your activity level, then multiplying the answers for both to get your calorie needs.
+Another way to determine your calorie needs on keto requires finding your basal metabolic rate (BMR), determining your activity level, then multiplying the answers for both to get your calorie needs.
 You can refer to the steps below:

 Step 1: Find your BMR